bobojiang26/E3CM-Epipolar-Constrained-Cascaded-Correspondence-Matching/README.md

 python3 test.py
 ```

-Of course, you can train your image pairs by changing the file address.
+Of course, you can try your own image pairs by changing the file address.

 # Experiments